List of Core

 Op’s primary role is to function as a node in a directed acyclic

 Core ops are ops that are available and generally useful to all framework bridges and that can be compiled by all transformers.
 A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent clusters or subgraphs composed of core ops.
-Similary, transformers may define transformer-specific ops to represent kernels or other intermediate operations.
+In a similar manner, transformers may define transformer-specific ops to represent kernels or other intermediate operations.